Department of Mathematics

 MATH 1348 Analytic Geometry 3 SCH (3-0)

-Equations and their graphs.
-Cartesian and polar coordinates, the straight line, circles and conic sections.
+Exponentials and logarithms, complex numbers.
+Polynomials and their zeroes.
+Equations and their graphs, Cartesian and polar coordinates, lines and linear models, circles and conic sections.
 Operations with vectors, the dot and cross product.
-Prerequisites: MATH 1314 and MATH 1316.
+Prerequisites: MATH 1316 or Multiple Measure Placement.

 MATH 1350 Fundamentals of Mathematics I 3 SCH (3-0)